 Instead it’s, “If I could, don’t you think I WOULD?”

-If I could just make a mental adjustment and wash away all my sorrow, I’d do it in a heartbeat.
+If I could just make a mental adjustment and wash away the pain and missing of loss, I’d do it in a heartbeat.

-Often those who have been spared think that those who haven’t are holding grief too close, refusing to let it go.
-They think we are using it as an attention getting prop.
+Many times those who have been spared think that those who haven’t are holding grief too close, refusing to let it go.
+They may think we are using it as an attention getting prop.
 They rest certain that if it were them, THEY would rise above, get over or overcome grief.

 You will never know how thankful I am that YOU.
 DON’T. REALLY.
 KNOW.